VUnit/vunit/docs/blog/2017_01_12_vunit_getting_started_1_2_3.rst

 VUnit - Getting Started 1-2-3
 =============================

-I recently a started a LinkedIn blog series about getting started with VUnit.
+I recently started a LinkedIn blog series about getting started with VUnit.
 The first three parts are:

 1. `Installing VUnit in 1 minute <https://www.linkedin.com/pulse/vunit-best-value-initial-effort-lars-asplund>`__